 Really from that and from my experiences, looking at my kids and who they play with, looking at our limited gated community, we thought about how to expand this and really do this with a much bigger society.

-One of the things we did is start a prospective journey, actually, my wife started the journey I am just here to help.
+One of the things we did is start Perspective Charity.
+Actually, my wife started the charity I am just here to help.
 But really we wanted to offer the world–we’re starting in Vietnam but really the whole goal is to be more global, to give underprivileged children with potential the avenue to reach their full potential.
 That is one side of it.
 The other side of it is often helping kids over the US understand or see the bigger picture of another kid who is growing up in poverty.

 Hopefully by seeing the kids over in the US, or the families over the US, it can help the child over in Vietnam, as I said today.
 We hope we expand to other regions in the years to come, and really allow both families, both children to eventually make an impact in the world.
 Because what we see is kids growing up in the US with all the resources and really not applying themselves to their full potential.
 Whereas, a kid over in an impoverished country having the talent but not having the resources to reach their full potential.
 So, hopefully, by connecting one to the other, both will have a higher probability of impacting the world and helping society.